 Autistic-driven Initiative to help ourselves

-7A is a non-partisan organisation that gently educates the public while firmly applying pressure to create change in a constructive manner.
-This is an organisation that will find ways to provide support for adult autistics, be it to mediate with resentful family members, providing legal support, assisting with mental health challenges and living finanically sustainable lifestyles.
+Practicing Inclusive Equality means treating all members of the autism community as equal partners with the same goal of protecting the interests of the autistic population.
+Inspired by this spirit, 7A is a non-partisan organisation that gently educates the public while firmly applying pressure to create change in a constructive manner.
+This is an organisation that will find ways to provide support for adult autistics, be it to mediate with resentful family members, providing legal support, assisting with mental health challenges and living financially sustainable lifestyles.

 We will be represented in the media whenever autism is mentioned.
 We will speak out against oppression (such as bullies who target autistics) and deception (such as fraudsters who prey on the autism community).
 People will understand the deeper issues behind autism advocacy, and light it up both blue (for autism parents) and red (for autistics) during autism awareness day.

 This organisation will unite the autism community and become a role model for Southeast Asian autistics to emulate.
 We will support autistics to become leaders, advocates and professionals.
-The first few branches will likely operate in Singapore, Hong Kong, mainland China, Taiwan, and perhaps even Canada.
-This is because I can make use of my connections with the Chinese speaking communities to create the network.
-Eventually, it will expand worldwide.
+The first few branches will likely operate in Singapore, Hong Kong, mainland China, Taiwan, and perhaps even Canada where I can make use of my existing connections.
+Eventually, it will expand across Asia, and perhaps worldwide.